bokkypoobah/GizerCrowdsaleAudit/audit/README.md

 ## Potential Vulnerabilities

+No potential vulnerabilities have been identified in the **crowdsale** and token contract.

-No potential vulnerabilities have been identified in the crowdsale and token contract.
+No potential vulnerabilities have been identified in the **new presale** and token contract.

 <br />